 Subsequent to Green building, wellness concepts and rating has already sparked the industry and generated tremendous interest in the building community.
 Going forward, it is the ‘resilience’ that is likely to gain attention from the industry to address and implement these concepts in a built environment.

 (Ashish K Jain, Partner – AEON Integrated Building Design Consultant LLP)

 As we move forward in the different phases of the pandemic, new configurations and new plans are starting to emerge.
 The quality and comfort of our homes will become at the top of the list.
 What would be the ‘new normal’ concerning sustainable designs for homes and offices, putting wellness at the heart of building design?
-Gupta says, the new normal will be common sense based ideology, nothing too complicated, nothing too complex, simple design ideas will prevail.
-Elements like fresh and clean air, good and bright sunlight, natural greenery to filter light and air will become the norm.
+Gupta says the new normal will be common sense-based ideology, nothing too complicated, nothing too complex, and simple design ideas will prevail.
+Elements like fresh and clean air, good and bright sunlight, and natural greenery to filter light and air will become the norm.
 Artificial means of creating comfort will take a back seat.